JanisHuser/ZHAW-BSC-Informatik/src/HS23/SCAD/CaaS.md

 ## Docker / Podman

+Docker is a light-weight virtualisation software, that implements the commands (in a docker file) in layers.
+It uses the "Dockerfile" file format.

 - os-independent
 - booting from a docker containered image with a layered file system
 	- images created by interpretation of Dockerfiles

 ```Dockerfile
 FROM python:3